bitcoin/bitcoin/doc/JSON-RPC-interface.md

 Wallet RPCs will return the latest chain state consistent with prior non-wallet RPCs.
 The effects of all blocks (and transactions in blocks) at the time of the call is reflected in the state of all wallet transactions.
-For example, if a block contains transactions that conflicted with mempool transactions, the wallet would reflect the removal of these mempool transactions in the state.
+For example, if a block contains transactions that conflict with mempool transactions, the wallet would reflect the removal of these mempool transactions in the state.

 However, the wallet may not be up-to-date with the current state of the mempool